Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Literature review

-In Hindustani music, a $t\bar{a}la$ describes the rhythmic framework of any composition.
-A $t\bar{a}la$ consists of a fixed time cycle divided into equal primary time units known as $m\bar{a}tra$.
-These $m\bar{a}tra$ are grouped into sections, sometimes with varying durations, referred to as $vibh\bar{a}gs$.
-The complete cycle is called an $avart$, and the start of the cycle (the downbeat) is called $s\bar{a}m$.
-Each $t\bar{a}la$ features pre-defined rhythmic patterns called the $thek\bar{a}$ \cite{G5}.
+In Hindustani music, a $t\bar{a}la$ defines the rhythmic structure of a composition.
+It comprises a fixed time cycle divided into equal time units called $m\bar{a}tras$, grouped into sections ($vibh\bar{a}gs$), forming a complete cycle known as an $avart$.
+The starting point of this cycle is referred to as $s\bar{a}m$, and each $t\bar{a}la$ features a characteristic rhythmic pattern known as the $thek\bar{a}$.
 Comprehensive explorations of $t\bar{a}la$ in Hindustani music can be found in \cite{G4, G5}.
-The tabla is the main percussion instrument that acts as the timekeeper of $t\bar{a}la$.
-It comprises two drums: the left-hand bass drum, known as the $bayan$ or $dagga$, and the right-hand drum, referred to as the $dayan$ or $tabla$.
-These drums can produce various pitched sounds and are played using palms and fingers.
+Despite fundamental differences between Hindustani and Western music, the term equivalence aids clarity.
+Accordingly, we adopt `beat' for $m\bar{a}tra$ and `stroke' for $b\bar{o}l$ to facilitate cross-cultural rhythmic analysis.